autumn olive crochet babydoll dress ♡

 ♡ half-double-crochet bodice works with my colorwork designs

-please do not claim pattern as your own, do not copy or redistribute instructions/graphics/photos or any part of this pattern, digitally or physically, including making videos based on or inspired by this pattern
+please do not copy or redistribute any part of this pattern, including instructions & images, digitally or physically

 you may sell items made using this pattern!! please credit me as the designer in your listings and include the link to this pattern